Ana Julia Duque Heckner: Life

 Duque entered the Dominican Sisters of the Presentation in November 1917 in Bogotá as a postulant before she commenced her novitiate period there; she was first vested in the white religious habit on 26 July 1919.
 Duque later made her solemn religious profession on 21 November 1919 and assumed the name María Berenice upon her profession.
 The next three decades would see her serve as an educator and she would work at colleges first at San Gíl and Ubaté before she was transferred to Manizales (and on occasion in Fredonia which was close to the town) and Rionegro.
 But she also worked to establish a school for girls of poorer families and of Afro-Colombian descent to whom she taught how to read and write as well as to train them in catechism and housework.
 But what caused her much suffering was that women of color could not enter a convent due to racial discrimination or on the basis of their poor economic backgrounds.
 Duque came to see the poor as the chosen ones of God and when she ended up founding her order welcomed those women with the noted phrase: "They are hidden treasures of God".
 In 1930 she travelled to Medellín to work as an assistant for the formative process for those who had just entered into the religious life.
-But from 1938 to 1942 she increased her apostolate amongst the poor and often visited textile factories to instruct people in catechism or to just talk about God and the Gospel to the workers.
+But from 1938 to 1942 she increased her apostolate among the poor and often visited textile factories to instruct people in catechism or to just talk about God and the Gospel to the workers.
 But it was during that time that she also visited the dangerous regions that were known for being havens for criminals and drug addicts as well as for alcoholics and prostitutes to whom she tried to evangelize and convert from a life of sin.
 It was in those neighborhoods that she developed a strong sense of social justice and a powerful goal to cater to the needs of those on the societal peripheries.

 Duque organized Marian conferences and also organized retreats and meetings in different places that included hospitals and clinics.
 Duque also helped to establish Catholic Action units as a means to attract adolescents to a stronger religious vocation.
 But a particular focus was spent on the women that desired entrance into the religious life; she often helped them in their formation and also helped them to discern their call to the religious life.
 Duque also focused on welcoming poorer girls and girls of color as well as those of unmarried parents.
 Duque came to realize over time that she alone could not resolve the different situations that these girls faced and realized that she needed further support to be able to manage such a broad and difficult apostolate.